robertvgarcia/soda-diner/README.md

     ```

-You can now view Chess MatchMaker in the browser.
+You can now view Soda Diner in the browser.

   Local:            http://localhost:8000/